 Then show your hand to your opponent, shuffle it back into your deck, and draw 7 new cards.
 Your opponent can then choose to draw up to 2 extra cards.
-If you still don't have any Basic Pokémon cards in your new hand, you repeat this process, but your opponent gets to draw up to 2 extra cards each time!
+If vou still don't have any Basic Pokémon cards in your new hand, you repeat this when your opponent's Pokémon are process, but your opponent gets to draw up to 2 extra cards each time!

-· Flip over all of the Active and Benched Pokémon that have been put on the table.
+Flip over all of the Active and Benched Pokémon that have been put on the table.

 During the game, you'll be putting more and more cards on the table.
-All of the cards on the table that are in the Active Pokémon area or on the Bench are referred to as being "in play."
+All the cards on the table that are in the Active Pokemon area or on the Bench are considered "in play."
 Your deck, your Prizes, and the cards in your discard pile are not considered "in play."